-24. How many seniority lists are required for the clerk craft?
+30. How many seniority lists are required for the Clerk Craft?

-Response: Only one seniority list is authorized under Article 37.
-This list includes all full-time and all part-time regular clerks.
+Response: Only one (1) seniority list is authorized under Article 37.
+This list includes all full-time regular clerks.
 Previously, separate lists were maintained for each level, with separate lists for part-time regulars and best qualified positions.
 These lists have been merged.

-25. Is management required to follow seniority in making day-to-day assignments?
+31. Is management required to follow seniority in making day-to-day assignments?

-Response: Only employees holding Mail Processing Clerk duty assignments have day-to-day seniority rights, as provided in the May 9, 2002 Memorandum of Understanding RE: Mail Processing Clerk Position.
+Response: Only employees holding Mail Processing Clerk duty assignments have day-to-day seniority rights, as provided in the May 9, 2002 Memorandum of Understanding Re: Mail Processing Clerk Position.

-26. Are provisions of a Local Memorandum of Understanding which require management to "normally" consider seniority when assigning employees within a tour and/or section valid and enforceable?
+32. Are provisions of a Local Memorandum of Understanding which require management to "normally" consider seniority when assigning employees within a tour and/or section valid and enforceable?